-(5) The list of members of boards for individual dates of the examination is published in the publicly accessible section of the Faculty website; any changes to the membership of the boards are published within one week.
+- (3) The chair and the members of the examination board are appointed usually by the Dean upon the advice of the relevant department. - (4) The list of members of boards for individual dates of the examination is published in the publicly accessible section of the Faculty website no later than three weeks before the first date of the relevant part of the state final examination; any changes to the membership of the boards are published within one week.